Sanjay Gandhi Post-graduate Institute of Medical Sciences (SGPGIMS)

 Lucknow UP India

 The foundation stone of the Institute was laid by the then President of India Late Mr Neelam Sanjiva Reddy on 14th December 1980, a day which is now celebrated as the Institute’s Foundation Day.
 The Institute was established by an Act of the Uttar Pradesh State Legislature in 1983 with an initial grant of Rs 4 billion.
 Construction began in 1985, faculty started joining in 1986, skeletal clinical services started in 1987, main hospital started functioning in 1988 and academic courses began in 1989.
-In the initial years, a generous equipment grant-in-aid of 3.3 billion Japanese Yen (Rs 320 million) from the Japanese Government under its JICA programme gave a kick-start to the Institute.
+In the initial years, a generous equipment grant-in-aid of 3.3 billion Japanese Yen (Rs 320 million) from the Japanese Government under its JICA program gave a kick-start to the Institute.
 In the later years, the Institute has received another grant-in-aid of 30 million French Franc (Rs 200 million) from the French Government.
 Recently the Government of India has agreed to upgrade the Institute with a grant of Rs 1.2 billion.
 The current annual budget of the Institute is to the tune of Rs 1,000 million (plan Rs 300 million and non-plan Rs 700 million) – it generates Rs 250 million from the hospital charges and the rest is provided by the UP State Government.

-The Institute was planned as a super-specialty teaching institution having the status of a university with a tertiary level referral hospital to create a centre of excellence for medical care, education and research.
+The Institute was planned as a super-specialty teaching institution having the status of a university with a tertiary level referral hospital to create a center of excellence for medical care, education and research.
 In view of this, a conscious decision was taken not to have all specialties but to develop only 5 super-specialties viz.
 Cardiac, Endocrine, Gastro, Renal and Neuro sciences (with medical and surgical components) and Genetics and Immunology.
 In addition, laboratory sciences (Pathology, Microbiology and Transfusion Medicine), radiation sciences (Nuclear Medicine, Radiodiagnosis and Radiotherapy) and supportive departments (Anesthesiology and Biostatistics) were also established in the 1st of the 3 planned phases.
 Recently, 3 new super-specialties of Critical Care Medicine (2002), Hematology (2003) and Pediatric Gastroenterology (2006) have been started thus bringing the total to 23 departments.
-Five new departments – Pulmonary Medicine, Paediatric Surgical Superspecialties, Maternal health, Plastic Surgery and Molecular Medicine are being added.
+Five new departments – Pulmonary Medicine, Pediatric Surgical Superspecialties, Maternal health, Plastic Surgery and Molecular Medicine are being added.

-The sprawling 550-acre campus, with a 8-Km long boundary and situated on the Lucknow – Raibareli Highway at a distance of 12 Km from the city centre, is a virtual mini-city with all faculty members and residents and most of the nurses living on the residential campus.
+The sprawling 550-acre campus, with a 8-Km long boundary and situated on the Lucknow – Raibareli Highway at a distance of 12 Km from the city center, is a virtual mini-city with all faculty members and residents and most of the nurses living on the residential campus.
 It has its own schools, shopping area, sports club and a 600-seat auditorium.
 The lush-green campus has its own flora and fauna and is a treat for morning walkers.

 Firsts in SGPGIMS